ripienaar/choriapi/README.md

 {"temperature":18.8,"humidy":56.5,"time":"2017-12-04T22:36:42.636619913Z"}
 ```

-In includes a DDL file for the ruby choria, if installed and configured you can do:
+In includes a DDL file for the ruby choria, if installed and configured you can do, note the Go code does not use the DDL:

 ```
 [rip@dev1]% mco rpc dht220 reading --config .mcollective.choriapi